sachinkumarsingh092/sachinkumarsingh092.github.io/_posts/2020-10-29-arch-installation.md

 For the official installation guide, head over to [this arch wiki](https://wiki.archlinux.org/index.php/installation_guide).
 It's easy to mess up your system as you'll have root privilages during the installation.
 Search the commands if you are not sure what it does.
 [Arch wiki](https://wiki.archlinux.org/) is the best resource at your disposal.
 Use it wisely ;-)

-> I'll use a USB flash drive to make an installation medium from the ISO image.
-I use [rufus](https://rufus.ie/) create bootable USB flash drives.
+> I'll use a USB flash drive to make an installation medium from the ISO image and [rufus](https://rufus.ie/) to create bootable USB flash drives.

 ## Pre-installation
 In the boot configuration (hardware), make sure that the bios only boots into UEFI mode, not "legacy" mode, the modern GRUB bootloader (or other bootloaders) only work on UEFI.
 To verify the boot mode, list the efivars directory: